Akulus/Akira/.github/README.md

 > If you don't have your own bot yet - [Create one](https://discord.com/developers/applications) <br />

 3. Open console inside bot files and type `npm run start` command to launch bot.
-- If you got any error - that means you make something bad during installation process or one of your data inside `.env` file is invalid.
 4. Add bot to your server and make sure that it have enough permissions before you go to step 5.
 - Example invitation: `https://discord.com/oauth2/authorize?client_id=BOT_CLIENT_ID&scope=bot&permissions=0` <br /> *(remember to fill client ID)*
 5. Configure bot so it will be able to join and start streaming music to your voice channel. *('a!' is a default prefix)* <br />